US SEC votes to advance stock market overhaul proposals - ExBulletin

 Opening orders from individual investors that can be immediately executed at competitive auctions could lead to “significantly” better prices for investors, the SEC said.
 Current practice is for retail brokers to send most of these orders to wholesale brokers, sometimes for a fee.

-“The competitive shortfall could be worth about $1.5 billion a year, compared to money from current practices that could go back into the pockets of retail investors,” SEC Chairman Gary Gensler said.
+“The competitive deficit could be worth about $1.5 billion a year, compared to the money from current practices that could go back into the pockets of retail investors,” SEC Chairman Gary Gensler said.

 The changes, if passed, would represent the biggest overhaul of stock market rules since the SEC introduced the National Market Regulation System in 2005, which aimed to modernize and improve an increasingly fragmented and largely electronic market. .